Contract automation

 3. Map Workflows and Approval Processes

-• Define approval hierarchies clearly (legal, finance, management)
+• Establish approval levels (legal, finance, management)

-• Automate routing to avoid unnecessary bottlenecks
+• Automate routing to eliminate challenges

 4. Integrate with Existing Business Systems

-• Connect automation software with existing systems
+• Connect the automation software to the existing systems

-• Sync contract data to reduce duplicate entries
+• Sync contract information to minimize duplication

 5. Provide Training and Drive Adoption